weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-cohere.md

 If you run into rate limits, you can also decide to throttle the import in your application.

-E.g., in Python and Java using the Weaviate client.
+E.g., in Python and Go using the Weaviate client.

 {% include code/1.x/text2vec-cohere.example.html %}